delivervaluedaily/manifesto/CONTRIBUTING.md

 The site at https://delivervaluedaily.dev/ is deliberately short.
 Links to long-form content hosted elsewhere may be added in future.

-If you have suggestions for links to longer form content, feel free to raise a [GitHub discurssion](https://github.com/delivervaluedaily/manifesto/discussions) or [Discord discussion](https://discord.gg/Y5SvjeFnAF).
+If you have suggestions for links to long-form content, feel free to raise a [GitHub discurssion](https://github.com/delivervaluedaily/manifesto/discussions) or [Discord discussion](https://discord.gg/Y5SvjeFnAF).

 ## Building "Deliver value daily" locally